 Microlearning is Agile

 Microlearning can be applied for formal learning or as performance support job aid(s).
 You can use these nuggets as stand-alone assets or they could be part a series of microlearning courses (as we do in our training programs).

 By definition, microlearning content is designed to teach a specific behavior, skill or piece of knowledge and produce a specific outcome which positively impacts the learning and application of what has been learned by quickly bringing about behavioral change.

 What do you think of the benefits of microlearning?
-Are you ready to dive and try it within your organization?
-You can download our eBook below and learn more about how we have incorporated microlearning into our training program (and other best practices).
+You can download our eBook below and learn more about how we have incorporated microlearning into our training program and how microlearning can impact your organization.